WRAPP Overview

 • A file has been deleted from the package, but modified in the installation folder.

 This conflict mechanism protects the user from losing any data or modifications to the installation folder.
-To update the installation folder in such a situation, the patch/apply mechanism can be used.
+To update the installation folder in such a situation, the create-patch/apply-patch mechanism can be used.

 In order to record the conflicts into a patch file, the failed installation can be rerun with an additional parameter specifying the name of the patch file to create.
 This will apply all non-conflicting changes and record all conflicts in the patch file: